-As part of my efforts to foster entrepreneurism in the Metro DC area, I've gotten involved with a stellar organization called NFTE (the National Foundation for Teaching Entrepreneurship), which focuses on encouraging young people to be entrepreneurs (mostly high schoolers, I believe).
+As part of my efforts to foster entrepreneurism in the Metro DC area, I've gotten involved with a stellar organization called NFTE (the Network For for Teaching Entrepreneurship), which focuses on encouraging young people to be entrepreneurs (mostly high schoolers, I believe).

 NFTE has a textbook that teachers can follow and a course curriculum that spans the school year where the students create a business plan and compete in a competition.
 The winners then advance to regional and national levels.

 So far, I've judged in one regional competition and visited two DC high schools.
 I've realized a few key things.
 The first is that these kids, almost without exception, don't realize what their potential is.
 It seems that they've generally grown up in a world that wasn't friendly to them or their families.
 Any entrepreneur knows that luck is equal parts preparation, planning, initiative, and just being at the right place at the right time (as often as possible).
 I find that most of these students don't realize that they're in control of their own destiny, if they really choose to be.
 They are often resigned to following a path that others have taken, and that doesn't seem to usually include entrepreneurship.